 Isometric and Axonometric Projections

-These type of drawing give a three dimensional depiction of the building in question, where the site line is perpendicular to the plane of projection.
+These types of drawing give a three dimensional depiction of the building in question, where the site line is perpendicular to the plane of projection.
 These are useful to be able to see more of the building than can be shown in one of the drawings above.

 You may often see a circle around an element on a plan or section which points you towards another drawing.
 This will be a detail drawing of that element, and it aims to demonstrate how the various materials of a building come together.
 This gives the contractor enough information to build the detail, in terms of the specification of materials, the amount of materials and how to install them.
-An example of this would be how a floor and wall junction will meet together or how the head/cill of a window interfaces with the wall.
+An example of this would be how a floor and wall junction will meet or how the head/cill of a window interfaces with the wall.

 Concept drawings and sketches